 California is a state blessed with amazing soakable hot springs.
 There are various regions around this long state that feature these natural mineral waters.
 Some offer resort experiences, such as a spa, or even dining and hotel accommodations, while others are much more primitive (and free).
 Either way, happy soaking!

-Natural Hot Springs in California
+List of Hot Springs in California

 One of the meccas for hot springs vacation is Desert Hot Springs, CA, known as California’s Spa City.
 It’s actually the world’s only destination with both hot and cold mineral spring aquifers.
 There are more than a dozen hot springs resort in this town alone.
 Plus downtown Palm Springs is less than a 20 minute drive from nearly all of them.

-California Hot Springs Map
+Local Cali Hot Springs

 Guide to California’s Natural Hot Springs

-Let’s take a look at some of the most popular hot springs in California.
+Let’s take a look at some of the most popular hot springs in California: